Samatki/fcc_front_end_projects/FE10 - FCC - Simon Game/README.md

 - User Story: I am presented with a random series of button presses.

--User Story: Each time I input a series of button presses correctly, I see the same series of button presses but with an additional step.
+- User Story: Each time I input a series of button presses correctly, I see the same series of button presses but with an additional step.

 - User Story: I hear a sound that corresponds to each button both when the series of button presses plays, and when I personally press a button.